 Adrenal Cancer Information

-Adrenal carcinoma is a rare cancer that develops in the exterior layer (cortex) of the adrenal gland.
+Adrenal carcinoma is a rare cancer that develops in the adrenal gland's exterior layer (cortex).
 It is most commonly found in children, with the majority of diagnoses involving pediatric patients under the age of five.
 However, adults can also develop the condition, which affects men and women equally.

 Also known as adrenal gland cancer, adrenal carcinoma tends to grow very quickly.
 These tumors are usually hormone-producing, and abnormal hormone levels in the body can lead to a variety of symptoms.
 Weight gain, excess hair production, changes in libido or voice, muscle weakness and acne are all potential warning signs.
 Sometimes, secondary conditions, such as Cushing’s syndrome, can develop as a result of an adrenal tumor’s hormone production.